The Vikings are entering an offseason filled with new challenges. Daniel House looks at how Minnesota's front office might manage its personnel.

 If Minnesota wants to solidify the interior of its offensive line, New England Patriots free agent Joe Thuney should be a target.
 He worked within a gap blocking scheme (occasionally mixed in zone concepts) in New England and is very athletic.
 When looking at his testing metrics, he ranked in the 98th percentile of the 40-yard dash (4.95 seconds).
 Here’s a look at his impressive testing chart, according to MockDraftable:

 Over the past four seasons, Thuney started every game at left guard and would fit well within the Vikings’ zone blocking scheme.
 He is represented by the same agency as quarterback Kirk Cousins, so there is a small tie to the Vikings.
 When looking at past trends, he could command around $11 million per season.
-If Minnesota wants to sign an offensive lineman like Thuney, they may need to part ways with one of their current free agents like Mackensie Alexander or Trae Waynes.
+If Minnesota wants to sign an offensive lineman like Thuney, it may need to part ways with current free agents like Mackensie Alexander or Trae Waynes.
 Also, a trade or veteran cap casualty (Linval Joseph/Riley Reiff) could free up necessary room.

 Which positions could be a priority in the first round?